 MODULE A: Use of Computers A1.
 Does your enterprise use computers?
-Computers include Personal Computers, portable computers (e.g. laptops, notebooks, netbooks), tablets, other portable devices like Smartphones.
-Yes No A2.
-Please answer (a) or (b): a) How many persons employed use computers for business purposes? or b) Indicate an estimate of the percentage of the total number of persons employed who use computers for business purposes. % MODULE B: ICT specialists and skills (Scope: enterprises with computers) B1.
+Yes No Computers include Personal Computers, portable computers (e.g. laptops, notebooks, netbooks), tablets, other portable devices like Smartphones. $\rightarrow$ Go to X1 A2.
+Please answer (a) or (b): a) How many persons employed use computers for business purposes? or b) Indicate an estimate of the percentage of the total number of persons employed who use computers for business purposes. %

+MODULE B: ICT specialists and skills (Scope: enterprises with computers) B1.
 Does your enterprise employ ICT specialists?
-ICT specialists are employees for whom ICT is the main job.
+Yes No ICT specialists are employees for whom ICT is the main job .
 For example, to develop, operate or maintain ICT systems or applications.
-Yes No B2.
-Did your enterprise provide any type of training to develop ICT related skills of the persons employed, during 2014?
-Yes No a) Training for ICT specialists Tick No if your enterprise didn't employ ICT specialists during 2014 b) Training for other persons employed В3.
-Did your enterprise recruit or try to recruit ICT specialists, during 2014?
-Yes No 2014: → Go to B5 B4.
-During 2014, did your enterprise have vacancies for ICT specialists that were difficult to fill?
-Yes No вэ. of your enterprise in 2014: employees incl. those employed in parent or affiliate enterprises Mainly external supplier Not applicable a) Maintenance of ICT infrastructure (servers, computers, printers, networks) b) Support for office software (e.g. word processors, spreadsheets, etc.) c) Development of business management software/systems (e.g. ERP (1) - Enterprise Resource planning used to manage resources by sharing information among different functional areas such as accounting, planning, production, marketing; CRM (2) software application for managing information about customers; Human Resources information management, databases) d) Support for business management software/systems (e.g. ERP, CRM, HR, databases) e) Development of web solutions (e.g. websites, e-commerce solutions) f) Support for web solutions (e.g. websites, e-commerce solutions) g) Security and data protection (e.g. security testing, security software) MODULE C: Access and use of the Internet (Scope: enterprises with computers) C1.
-Does your enterprise have access to the Internet (3) ?
-Yes No ☐ → Go to E1 C2.
-Please answer (a) or (b): • a) How many persons employed use computers with access to the business purposes?
-Internet for or b) Indicate an estimate of the percentage of the total number of person who use computers with access to the Internet for business purpose Computers include Personal Computers, portable computers (notebooks, netbooks), tablets, other portable devices like Smartphones. s. % Use of a fixed broadband connection to the Internet for business purposes С3.
-Does your enterprise use DSL (4) or any other type of fixed broadband of the Internet? (e.g. ADSL, SDSL, VDSL, fiber optics technology (CableNet), satellite (Nova) etc.) Yes No C4.
-What is the maximum contracted download speed of the fastest fixed In nternet connecti on of your ente rprise? a) Less than 2 Mbit/s b) At least 2 Mbit/s but less than 10 Mbit/s c) At least 10 Mbit/s but less than 30 Mbit/s d) At least 30 Mbit/s but less than 100 Mbit/s L e) At least 100 Mbit/s L
+B2.
+Did your enterprise provide any type of training to develop ICT related skills of the persons employed, during 2015?
+Yes No a) Training for ICT specialists Tick No if your enterprise didn't employ ICT specialists during 2015 b) Training for other persons employed B3.
+Did your enterprise recruit or try to recruit ICT specialists, during 2015?
+Yes No $\rightarrow$ Go to B5 B4.
+During 2015, did your enterprise have vacancies for ICT specialists that were difficult to fill?
+Yes No

+(beope. energines with computers) C1.
+Does your enterprise have access to the Internet (18) ?
+Yes No $\rightarrow$ Go to E1 C2.
+Please answer (a) or (b): a) How many persons employed use computers with access to the Internet for business purposes? or b) Indicate an estimate of the percentage of the total number of persons employed who use computers with access to the Internet for business purposes. % Computers include Personal Computers, portable computers (e.g. laptops, notebooks, netbooks), tablets, other portable devices like Smartphones.
+Use of a fixed broadband connection to the Internet for business purposes С3.
+Does your enterprise use DSL (8) or any other type of fixed broadband connection to the Internet? (e.g. ADSL, SDSL, VDSL, fiber optics technology (FTTH), cable Yes No technology (CableNet), satellite (Nova) etc.) $\rightarrow$ Go to C5 C4. .
+What is the maximum contracted download speed of the fastest fixed Internet connection of your enterprise? a) Less than 2 Mbit/s b) At least 2 Mbit/s but less than 10 Mbit/s c) At least 10 Mbit/s but less than 30 Mbit/s d) At least 30 Mbit/s but less than 100 Mbit/s e) At least 100 Mbit/s